Grain Handling Facility at Freeman

 In October 2015, Ecology issued an enforcement order requiring Cenex and UP to conduct a remedial investigation and feasibility study.
 The purposes of these activities is to determine the extent and location of contamination and evaluate cleanup options.

-Ecology held a public meeting on April 22, 2015, to educate the affected community about the contamination, cleanup process, and how to be involved.
+Ecology held a public meeting on April 22, 2015, to talk with the affected community about the contamination, cleanup process, and how to be involved.
 Participants then had the opportunity to ask questions.
 Ecology published a summary of the questions and answers.

 The public had the opportunity to review and comment on the enforcement order, the scope of work for the remedial investigation and feasibility studypublic participation plan and State Environmental Policy Act checklist and determination of non-significance from October 1 through November 2, 2015.
 Ecology received no comments.